Founder and Instructor

 A native Austinite, Nathan Palmer taught at Austin LSAT Prep from 2011 to 2012, after spending a decade out West and overseas.

-Nathan performed two years of volunteer missionary work in New Zealand before taking up a double major in philosophy and psychology at Brigham Young University, from where he graduated magna cum laude.
-An academic star, he was the recipient of a four-year academic scholarship.
+Nathan performed two years of volunteer missionary work in New Zealand before taking up a double major in philosophy and psychology at Brigham Young University, from where he was the recipient of a four-year academic scholarship and graduated magna cum laude.
 He subsequently completed an MS in psychology (also from Brigham Young University).

 Nathan served as a high school math teacher with Teach for America and as an adjunct psychology professor at the University of Texas at Brownsville.
 Nathan's non-academic interests included directing a philanthropic foundation.